 Ph.D., Assistant Professor

 Persson’s primary fields of interest concern the comparative politics and comparative political economy of development.
-Especially, her research focuses on the relationship between formal and informal institutions, individual and collective behavior, and state development and capacity in relation to key areas of development (including corruption, taxation, and the capacity of states to prevent the spread of HIV).
+Especially, her research focuses on the relationship between formal and informal institutions, individual and collective behavior, and state capacity in relation to key areas of development (including corruption, taxation, and the capacity of states to prevent the spread of HIV).

 Persson is currently involved in several research projects related to her main fields of interest.
 Together with Martin Sjöstedt she runs two projects financed by the Swedish Research Council; “Messages and Messengers in the Politics of HIV/AIDS” and “Development at Risk - Investigating the Institutional Sources of Resilience and Successful Adaptation to Climate Change”.
 In collaboration with Martin Sjöstedt and Bo Rothstein, Persson in addition runs a project called “Determinants of Institutions - How Leaders' Perceived Threat of Losing Power Without Compensation Affects Economic Development” (financed by the Swedish Research Council).
 This project is partly part of a project titled “Global Development and Poverty Reduction: The Role of Institutions and Policies”, conducted in collaboration with researchers at the Department of Economics at Gothenburg University (financed by Sida/Sarec).
 All research projects were initiated in 2009.

 At the Department of Political Science, Persson teaches at the two advanced courses ”Perspectives on Politics” (SK2111) and ”The Quality of Government in a Comparative Perspective” (SK2212).
 Persson is moreover a supervisor and a member of the grading committee at the candidate and advanced levels, as well as a teacher and supervisor at the graduate level.
 She is in addition a member of the MFS committee (information about the MFS scholarships is available here).